Skysong2020/STA9760_Project02_Yelp_Data_Analysis/README.md

 # Yelp-Analysis
 # Analyzing 11Gb of Yelp Reviews Data

-This project I will analyze a subset of Yelp's business, reviews and user data. \
+This project I analyzed a subset of Yelp's business, reviews and user data. \
 This dataset comes to us from [Kaggle](https://www.kaggle.com/yelp-dataset/yelp-dataset) \
 I have taken the desparete 1 hour to upload data from Kaggle to S3...\
 After the long wait, I finally got what I need there, and by applying cluster and notebook from AWS, I can use the uploaded data...\